awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

-# Tutorial: Creating a Cluster with a EC2 Task Using the AWS CLI<a name="ECS_AWSCLI_EC2"></a>
+# Tutorial: Creating a Cluster with an EC2 Task Using the AWS CLI<a name="ECS_AWSCLI_EC2"></a>

-The following steps will help you set up a cluster, register a task definition, run a task, and perform other common scenarios in Amazon ECS with the AWS CLI\.
-Ensure you are using the latest version of the AWS CLI\.
+The following steps help you set up a cluster, register a task definition, run a task, and perform other common scenarios in Amazon ECS with the AWS CLI\.
+Ensure that you are using the latest version of the AWS CLI\.
 For more information on how to upgrade to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 [Prerequisites](#AWSCLI_EC2_prereq)